Medalink/laravel-blade/readme.md

 ### How to install w/Sublime Package Manager

-Add https://github.com/Medalink/Laravel-Blade to your repository list via the Package: Add Repository

-Search for Blade and install it.
+Search for Blade and install it, it's just that simple.

+### Manual Install

+Drop the Blade.tmLanguage into your Packages folder.